-The Fredrick C. Hobdy Assembly Center was opened in 2007, where the Department of Kinesiology, Sport & Leisure Studies is housed.
-The KSLS Main Office is located in Room 148 and houses offices for the Coordinator of Kinesiology along with the Coordinator of Leisure Studies.
+The Fredrick C. Hobdy Assembly Center was opened in 2007, where the Department of Kinesiology Sport, and Leisure Studies Recreation.
+Room 148 serves as the Main Office for the department and houses offices for the Coordinator of Kinesiology along with the Coordinator of Leisure Studies.
 Immediately upon entering the main office, hard copies of all undergraduate and graduate curriculum sheets are available for GSU students and the general public.
-All official departmental documents (i.e. curriculum sheets, student files etc.) are maintained in secure file cabinets; a designated locked room is also home to secured student's records.
-The faculty corridor serves as home to all faculty offices in Suite 173 (A-U).
+All official departmental documents (i.e. curriculum sheets, student files etc.) are maintained in a secure file cabinets; a designated locked room is also home to secured student's records.
+The faculty corridor serves as home to all faculty officers in Suite 173 (A-U).
 The building is in compliance with the City of Grambling, State and federal building codes and the ADA guidelines.

-6.07 Library resources and access shall be sufficient to enable the Program to accomplish its mission and operate in a manner consistent with its values.
+6.07 Library resources and access shall be sufficient to enable the program to accomplish its mission and operate in a manner consistent with its values.
 Suggested Evidence of Compliance: Documentation of the adequacy of library resources (financial, materials, reference, staffing, etc.) and services and an evaluation of the adequacy of library resources, in terms of the mission and values of the unit.